Etsu Fish

 A Story about Etsu

-The monk wanted to repay his kindness.
-He picked a leaf of a reed from the bank and threw it into the water.
-Then, a miracle happened.
-The floating leaf instantly transformed into a beautiful silver object.
+Grateful for this act of kindness, the monk sought to repay the boatman.
+He plucked a reed leaf from the riverbank and cast it upon the water.
+In that moment, a miracle occurred: the leaf shimmered and transformed into a beautiful silver fish.

-The monk said, "If you have a hard time making a living, catch this fish."
-This fish was the Etsu, and the monk was Kukai, also known as Kobo Daishi.
+The monk told him, "When times are hard, catch this fish."
+That fish was the Etsu, and the monk was none other than Kūkai, the great Buddhist saint also known as Kōbō Daishi.